Death of Richard Nieuwenhuizen: Changes in Dutch jurisprudence

 All persons who were proven to have contributed to the injuries suffered by Richard Nieuwenhuizen received a sentence.
 This was a unique sentence at the time and set a new trend in Dutch jurisprudence.
 Up until that verdict, proof was needed to determine which of the accused ultimately was responsible for the death, and a person could not be convicted of committing the offence if someone else could have been the person primarily committing the crime.
 Whoever dealt the final blow could not be determined in the case of Nieuwenhuizen, but the court ruled that this was irrelevant as all were equal accomplices, reasoning that they could all be held responsible for both their individual and group behaviour because they all kicked Nieuwenhuizen and collaborated without being forced to follow the example of others in doing so.
 This line of reasoning has since been followed by other courts in situations where groups engaged in hooliganism or racist crimes, and in the case of two robbers who were accusing each other of causing a lethal driving accident and had previously both been acquitted as there was insufficient evidence to determine which of the two was the driver.
-This legal issue is seemingly akin to the developing doctrine of Common purpose in English Law, and also in certain circumstances the Felony murder rule under the English common law and now mainly extant in the U.S.